Sparse hypergraphs: new bounds and constructions: Introduction

-This theorem implies that the right hand side of Conjecture \ref{conjecture} is true for all fixed integers $r\ge k+1\ge e\ge3$.
-We think that it settles all ``simple'' cases for the upper bound part of the conjecture, since it includes the right hand sides of (\ref{63}), (\ref{363}), (\ref{3r63}), (\ref{4r63}) as special cases, and the first unsettled case is the determination of the magnitude of $f_3(n,7,4)$, which satisfies $k=2$, $e=4$ and is widely known as the (7,4)-problem.
-In the final section of this paper, the authors will discuss why the removal lemmas are not sufficient to prove the conjecture for the case $k+1<e$.
+This theorem implies that the upper bound part of Conjecture \ref{conjecture} is true for all fixed integers $r\ge k+1\ge e\ge3$.
+The first unsettled case is to determine whether $f_3(n,7,4)=o(n^2)$, which is known as the (7,4)-problem.